Gas Bill Calculator: Easily Calculate Your Gas Bill

 Then you will want to subtract the value you started with from the end value to determine how much natural gas was used that month in CCF.
 After that, you will multiply that value by 1.025 to convert it to therms, which is the standard unit of measure for natural gas billing.
 For an example of this, 100 CCF of natural gas will equal 105 therms.

-After those steps, check your most recent gas bill to find out what the cost per therm of gas in your area is.
-Multiply the number of therms consumed by the cost per therm to find out what you will the amount of your bill.
+After those steps, check your most recent gas bill to find out what the expense per therm of gas in your area is.
+Multiply the number of therms consumed by the expense per therm to find out what you will the amount of your bill.

 It is also a good idea to add in extras, like delivery charges, pressure charges, storage, or anything else your gas company may have added on.
 You can always check with them to get a more accurate estimate of what you will be paying for the present month.